WEATHER BALLOON LAUNCH PROJECT - MetService, Space Place & Curious Minds NZ

 Mean sea level pressure map, showing cold front moving up the New Zealand with fresh northwesterly winds ahead of the front.
 Map produced in WeatherScape.

-On Friday we started the day at Mana College who very kindly gave us a classroom and WIFI access to set up and test our data feed.
+The day started at Mana College who very kindly gave us a classroom and WIFI access to set up and test our data feed.
 Now that the payload was complete the students needed to figure out a way of knowing how much helium was needed for the balloon to rise carrying the payload.
 This was done by making a weigh which was tied to the balloon - as the helium filled the balloon, the weight started to lift off the table by the balloon we knew we were on the right track.

 Steve supervising as Raven Duffin and Natano Taula fills the weather balloon with helium.